codedepot/Energy-Monitor/README.md

 "# Energy-Monitor"

-An Android application that was made for the ...
-It allows the user to display their usage for their entire house and each appliance, as well as the associated cost.
+An Android application that was made for the  Archetype Sustainable House (ASH: http://www.sustainablehouse.ca/) It allows the user to display their usage for their entire house and each appliance, as well as the associated cost.
 The application leveraged the Dropbox API to avoid opening a public port for the server.
 All the graphs and widgets of this app were custom made.

 The interface: